solusine/markdown-licenses/licenses/MPL-2.0.md

 If You distribute Covered Software in Executable Form then:

 <ol type="a">
-  <li>such Covered Software must also be made available in Source Code Form, as described in <a href="#31-distribution-of-source-form">Section 3.1</a>, and You must inform recipients of the Executable Form how they can obtain a copy of such Source Code Form by reasonable means in a timely manner, at a charge no more than the cost of distribution to the recipient; and</li>
+  <li><p>such Covered Software must also be made available in Source Code Form, as described in <a href="#31-distribution-of-source-form">Section 3.1</a>, and You must inform recipients of the Executable Form how they can obtain a copy of such Source Code Form by reasonable means in a timely manner, at a charge no more than the cost of distribution to the recipient; and</p></li>
-  <li>You may distribute such Executable Form under the terms of this License, or sublicense it under different terms, provided that the license for the Executable Form does not attempt to limit or alter the recipients' rights in the Source Code Form under this License.</li>
+  <li><p>You may distribute such Executable Form under the terms of this License, or sublicense it under different terms, provided that the license for the Executable Form does not attempt to limit or alter the recipients' rights in the Source Code Form under this License.</p></li>
 </ol>

 #### 3.3 Distribution of a Larger Work